kinlane/api-plan/_plan/management.md

 rel:
   - /rels/stop
 properties:
-  sort: 2
+  sort: 4
-  name: API Design
+  name: API Management
   description: This is the area of API design on this API transit system.
 Where you can learn all about, and be able to apply common web API design concepts.
 entities:
   - class: